rdwr3r/Health_Insurance_Sim/README.md

 ### Interpretation
  - Generally, one should consider not just the minimum, maximum, and mean (expected) costs for any given plan, but also the distributions (standard deviation and shape).
- - Besides these specific, quantitative factors, one needs to consider things like risk tolerance (the cheapest expected value might also have an unacceptably high potential maximum), cash flow needs (the cheapest plan might also have volatile costs on a month-to-month basis) and other factors (for example, tax advantages with HSA-qualified plans).
+ - Besides these specific, quantitative factors, one needs to consider things like risk tolerance (the cheapest expected value might also have an unacceptably high potential maximum), cash flow needs (the cheapest plan might also have volatile costs on a month-to-month basis) and other factors (for example, long-term tax advantages with HSA-qualified plans).
  - Besides these factors, things like quality of care, continuity with a given provider, customer service, pre-authorization requirements, network size and provider availability, are all out of the scope of this simulation (no matter how advanced its development becomes) and may be more important than cost metrics.

 **Healthcare needs and health insurance are very complex and a single analysis can not possibly represent the needs, risks, and desires of the consumer.**